mrpascal1/mrpascal1.github.io/_posts/2022-01-05-rxjava-intro.md

     .subscribe(System.out::println);
 ```

 Conclusion - In this article we've seen basics of Observables, Observers and Operators.
-In the next one I will try to deep dive into RxJava and will focus more on asychronous codes.
+In the next one I will try to deep dive into RxJava and will focus more on asynchronous codes.

 [back](/blogs)